LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/jenkins/README.md

 #### Configure Jenkins
 - Go to [http://localhost:9090](http://localhost:9090)
 - You should see screen asking for an admin key
-- In terminal view the file listed and copy the key inside it
+- Access the file listed in the terminal and copy the key inside it
 - Paste that key into the input box

 #### Install Plugins